louisguitton/guitton.co-hugo/content/posts/2020-12-20-dbt-artifacts.md

 You will then need to parse the dbt artifacts in python.
 I recommend to use the great [pydantic](https://pydantic-docs.helpmanual.io/)
-library: among other things, it allows to parse JSON files with very concise code that allows for focussing on high-level parsing logic.
+library: among other things, it allows to parse JSON files with very concise code that lets you focus on high-level parsing logic.

 Here is an example logic to parse `manifest.json`: